rsaran-BioAI/rsaran-bioai.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Biochemistry, Biotechnology, and Artificial Intelligence are central to my work.
+Bio-Nanotechnology, and Artificial Intelligence are central to my work.
 I develop smart, sustainable, and robust innovations at the intersection of AI and Life Sciences, for advancing the field of Biotherapeutics, Bio-diagnostics, Drug Discovery, Biosensing, Agroecology, and Environmental Monitoring.
 I am a passionate Scientific Writer & Storyteller!

 I hold a PhD in Bio-Nanotechnology from  the University of Waterloo with [Juewen Liu](https://uwaterloo.ca/chemistry/profile/liujw).
 I received a M.S. in Biotechnology from Anna University, India.

 Research interests:
   - **Functional Nucleic Acids**
   - **Biotechnology**
+  - **Nanotechnology**
   - **AI in Healthcare, Agroecology, & Environmental Sustainability**